How San Francisco broke America’s heart

 “I can’t tell you the number of friends who tell me how much they hate San Francisco,” says former city supervisor Jane Kim.
 Which is something given that she ran for mayor in the 2018 special election.
 (Kim came in third.)
 “They say it’s too homogenous.”

-Too homogenous.
+Too homogeneous.
 Too expensive.
 Too tech.
 Too millennial.
 Too white.
 Too elite.
 Too bro.

 To take a midday tour downtown is to be enveloped by a jeaned and athleisured army of young workers, mostly white and Asian, and predominantly male.
 The presence of a boomer or toddler is akin to spotting an endangered species.

-Note: (Correction: This story originally attributed Julie Levak-Madding’s quote in the last paragraph to Beth Ross.)